 1) Designs and Affordances of Collaborative Spaces and Technologies

 The first strand involves an investigation of how people learn in technology-enabled open learning spaces.
-This first line of research began with my postdoctoral work at the Krause Innovation Studio, a future-looking learning space within the College of Education at the Pennsylvania State University.
-I am involved in ongoing research that explores the connections between the design of a learning space, the development of learning communities within the space, and an understanding of how collaboration and learning can be defined and investigated within an innovative learning space.
-I am involved as first or second author on the following three projects: 1) a study that investigates the agentic role of space in developing learning communities; 2) conducting design-based research around the development of a data collection tool for learning spaces research; and 3) understanding students’ experiences of group work in an open, collaborative, and future learning space (presentation at AERA 2016).
-During my time at the National Science Foundation, I have increased the scope of this research to begin to think about the design of learning spaces within smart and connected communities, and to contribute to the conversation regarding the connection between physical and digital environments.
+This first line of research began during my time at the Krause Innovation Studio, a future-looking learning space within the College of Education at the Pennsylvania State University.
+My research explores the connections between the design of a learning space, the development of learning communities within the space, and an understanding of how collaboration and learning can be defined and investigated within an innovative learning space.
+I am involved as first or second author on the following three projects: 1) a study that investigates the agentic role of space in developing learning communities; 2) conducting design-based research around the development of a data collection tool for learning spaces research; and 3) understanding students’ experiences of group work in an open, collaborative, and future learning space.
+I have increased the scope of this research to begin to think about the design of learning spaces within smart and connected communities, and to contribute to the conversation regarding the connection between physical and digital environments.

-2) Distributed Expertise and Peer Support within Learning Environments
+2) Distributed Expertise with Technology and Peer Support within Learning Environments

 My second strand of research focuses on how peers become an extension of the teacher and provide just-in-time assistance to one another in a learning environment.
 This strand of research began with my dissertation and draws from theoretical perspectives on distributed expertise and sociocultural learning.
 Building on my experiences in both computer science and K-12 education, I am interested in learning how peers assist each other when they encounter learning-technology issues.
 My dissertation identified and studied the experiences of students who provided assistance to their peers in a teacher-education professional development school.
-I presented the findings from my dissertation at the 2015 annual conference of the International Society for Technology in Education and I am preparing this work for publication.
-At the National Science Foundation, I have found value in thinking of this strand of research in relation to genres of learning technologies, where I see an opportunity to develop future tools that could provide learners with real-time data regarding peer expertise within a learning environment.
+I have found value in thinking of this strand of research in relation to genres of learning technologies, where I see an opportunity to develop future tools that could provide learners with real-time data regarding peer expertise within a learning environment.

 In my work, I draw from design scholarship (Nelson & Stolterman, 2012), design-based research (DBR Collective, 2004), and also sociocultural (Vygotsky, 1978) and social (Wenger, 1998) theories of learning.
 I understand design as “the act of evoking the yet-to-be-imagined and the not-yet-existing” (Nelson & Stolterman, 2012, p.
 147).
 In my research on the collaborative nature of future learning spaces, I borrow Vygotsky’s view of learning.
 Vygotsky explained learning as being mediated by others in a social environment (Karpov, 2005).
 The use of the word “mediated” is important because it implies that there is a social dimension of learning as well as an individual dimension.
 The social dimension of learning is culturally and historically contextual.
 That is, learning is specific to and embedded in the cultural and historical norms of the environment.
 According to Vygotsky (1978), the social dimension of learning involves interactions with people who assist us through development.
 My research on distributed expertise and peer support draws from both Vygotsky’s understanding of the zone of proximal development (ZPD) as well as Wenger’s notion of a community of practice.
 The ZPD seeks to identify all of an individual’s development as it occurs in an environment and culture.
 Vygotsky’s notion of development could be compared to ethnography (i.e. the study of culture), because Vygotsky is concerned with capturing continuous development acted upon by the environment in which an individual participates (Newman & Holzman, 1993).
 Stated another way, the ZPD is neither a framework nor a model, but rather a way to explain the interaction of peers and more capable peers in a community and culture.